embedded-boston/awesome-embedded-systems/README.md

 - [Tessel](https://tessel.io/) - A openWRT based embedded system which can run Javascript.
 - [JerryScript](https://github.com/Samsung/jerryscript) - A JavaScript engine intended to run on a very constrained devices such as microcontrollers.
 Designed for the Internet of Things.

+#### Clojure

+- [Ferrett](https://ferret-lang.org/): Ferret is a free software Clojure implementation for real time embedded control systems.
+  Generated code is self contained ISO C++11, it is not tied to any one compiler, generated code should be portable between any Operating System and/or Microcontroller that supports a C++11 compliant compiler.
+It has been verified to run on architectures ranging from embedded systems with as little as 2KB of RAM to general purpose computers running Linux/Mac OS X/Windows.

+#### Golang

+- [GERT](https://github.com/ycoroneos/G.E.R.T): GERT is a modified version of Go that runs bare-metal on armv7a SOCs.
+The minimal set of OS primitives that Go relies on have been re-implemented entirely in Go and Plan 9 assembly inside the modified runtime.
+The goal of this project is to bring the benefits of a high-level, type-safe, and garbage-collected language to bare-metal embedded environments.

 ### STL